 - A fair settlement was offered by the employer but was refused by you.

-Rejection of your claim by the agency is not the end, so never despair.
-Your attorney will guide you through the process of filing your complaint with the agency and will continue to represent you through a civil action.
+Rejection of your discrimination claim by the agency is not the end, so never despair.
+We will guide you through the process of filing your complaint with the agency and will continue to represent you through a civil action.

 5. How do I file a civil action for failure to promote?

-With the help of an employment law attorney and after exhausting the administrative process, you can file a complaint against the company in California or federal courts.
-Where to file depends largely on the facts of the case and the strategic decisions of your attorney and you.
+After exhausting the administrative process, we can file a complaint against the company on your behalf in California or federal courts.
+Where to file depends largely on the facts of the case and our strategic decisions.

 5.1.
 What do I have to prove in my case?